JoshMermel/JoshMermel.github.io/_posts/2015-09-08-Move-Brute-Force.md

     16                     ret += success
     17         return ret

-I made a minor change to my board class here to make the move_* functions truen false if they failed to change the board state (not shown).
+I made a minor change to my board class here to make the move_* functions return false if they failed to change the board state (not shown).

 The above function then depth first explores a tree where every node holds the